skip to Main Content

 1979-Mix of Teaching Philosophies

-The first program faculty was eclectic in its approach to Manual Therapy.
+The first program faculty are eclectic in their approach to teaching Manual Therapy.
 As described by Barbara Stevens: “In the beginning, there were no teaching strategies to learn from in the USA.
-Thus, the faculty employed the teaching strategies they had…
+Thus, the faculty employed the teaching strategies they…

 Read more